-In mid-July, Reuters reported that the Manhattan-based luxury department store chain was exploring bankruptcy after a steep rent increase at its Madison Avenue flagship starting in January 2019, which pushed monthly rates to $27.9 million, up 72 percent from $16.2 million.
+In mid-July, Reuters reported that the Manhattan-based luxury department store chain was exploring bankruptcy after a steep rent increase at its Madison Avenue flagship starting in January 2019, which pushed annual rates to $27.9 million, up 72 percent from $16.2 million.

 “I want to emphasise that this is an ongoing process and no decisions have been made,” Barneys Chief Executive Daniella Vitale wrote in a recent email to staff, which was seen by BoF.
 The company, which is currently majority-owned by billionaire hedge fund manager Richard C. Perry, is still exploring several options and remains in talks with possible investors and strategic partners.